redhat-developer/odo/docs/website/docs/development/architecture/how-odo-works.md

 ---
 title: How odo works
 sidebar_position: 30
-# Display h2 to h5 headings
 toc_min_heading_level: 2
 toc_max_heading_level: 6
 ---

 ## How `odo dev` works

-In a nutshell, when running [`odo dev`](../../command-reference/dev), `odo` will do the following:
+In a nutshell, when running [`odo dev`](../../command-reference/dev):

-1. It reads and validates the Devfile in the current directory.
+1. `odo` **reads and validates the Devfile** in the current directory.
-   For example, it makes sure a `command` of the right kind (`run` or `debug` if running `odo dev --debug`) is defined.
+   For example, it makes sure a `command` of the right kind (`run` when running `odo dev`, or `debug` when running `odo dev --debug`) is defined.
-2. It determines the resources it needs to create (or update) and manage, and instructs the Kubernetes API Server to create all necessary resources.
-   Specifically, `odo` creates the following resources:
+2. `odo` **creates resources in the cluster and manages them**.
+Specifically, it creates the following resources:
    - [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for running the containers.
-See [below](#deployment) for further details.
+See [the section on Deployment](#deployment) for further details.
    - [Service](https://kubernetes.io/docs/concepts/services-networking/service/) for accessibility.
-See [below](#service) for further details.
+See [the section on Service](#service) for further details.

-   If the Devfile contains any [`Kubernetes` components](../../development/devfile#components) not referenced by any [`apply` command](https://devfile.io/docs/2.2.0-alpha/adding-apply-commands), `odo dev` automatically applies them.
-   This is the mechanism used by [`odo add binding`](../../command-reference/add-binding) to have `ServiceBinding` resources created by `odo dev`.
-3. Once the resources are ready, `odo` executes any `build` (optional) and `run` (or `debug`) commands defined in the Devfile into the right containers.
+3. Once the resources are ready, `odo` **executes any `build` (optional) and `run` (or `debug`) commands** defined in the Devfile into the dedicated containers.
+   It then maintains a connection to the process launched inside the container, and representing the `run` or `debug` command defined.
-4. It reacts to events occurring in the cluster and that might affect the resources managed.
+4. `odo` **reacts to events occurring in the cluster** that might affect the resources managed.
-5. Unless told otherwise (when running `odo dev --no-watch`), `odo` watches for local changes and synchronizes changed files into the running container.
+5. `odo` **watches for local changes and synchronizes changed files** into the running container, unless told otherwise (when running `odo dev --no-watch`).
    If the local Devfile is modified, `odo` may need to change the resources it previously created, which might result in recreating the running containers.
    Note that synchronization and push to the cluster can also be triggered on demand by pressing `p` at any time.
-   See [this page](../../command-reference/dev#applying-local-changes-to-the-application-on-the-cluster) for more details.
+   See [the command reference on `odo dev`](../../command-reference/dev#applying-local-changes-to-the-application-on-the-cluster) for more details.
-6. `odo` optionally restarts the running application (if the command is not marked as `hotReloadCapable` in the Devfile).
+6. `odo` **optionally restarts the running application** if the command is not marked as `hotReloadCapable` in the Devfile.
+   If the command is marked as `hotReloadCapable`, the application is supposed to handle source code changes on its own; so `odo` does not restart the application.
+   Otherwise, `odo` restarts the running application by stopping the process started previously, then executes the command again in the container.
+   Again, it maintains a connection to that process as long as it is running in the container.
-7. `odo` then sets up port-forwarding, starting from 40001 as the local port and incrementing by 1 until it finds a free local port.
+7. `odo` then **sets up port-forwarding** for each endpoint declared in the Devfile, and reports the local port in its output.
-8. When `odo dev` is stopped (via `Ctrl+C`), it deletes all the resources created previously and stops port-forwarding and code synchronization.
+8. When `odo dev` is stopped via `Ctrl+C`, it **deletes all the resources created previously** and stops port-forwarding and code synchronization.

 :::caution
 It is strongly discouraged to run multiple `odo dev` processes in parallel from the same component directory.